Linux Operating System

 D. Mathematics: High school algebra.

-E. Computer use: All lab assignments must be done on any available computer accessing UNIX from OCCNet.
+E. Computer use: All lab assignments must be done on any available computer accessing Linux from OCCNet.

 F. Lab practices: The students will be allowed to develop their assignments on whatever computer is available to them but will be required to demonstrate capability on the current equipment in the assigned lab.

 G. Fieldwork: None.

 I. Other: Extra credit can be earned by attending local conferences or meetings and presenting an acceptable report.

 X. Methods of Evaluating Student Progress